backdrop-contrib/bee/Usage.md

 - `projects` - One or more (space separated) projects to disable.

 *Options:*
-- `--no-dependency-checking` - Disable dependency-checking and disable module(s) regardless.
+- `--no-dependency-checking`, `-n` - Disable dependency-checking and disable module(s) regardless.
 This could cause problems if there are other enabled modules that depend on this one.
 Use with caution.

 *Examples:*
 - `bee disable webform` - Disable the Webform module.